dymmond/esmerald/docs/en/docs/encoders.md

 * [`serialize()`](#serialize)
 * [`encode()`](#encode)

-Esmerald extends the native functionality of Lilya regarding the encoders and adds some extra flavours to it.
+Ravyn extends the native functionality of Lilya regarding the encoders and adds some extra flavours to it.

-The reasoning behind it its because Esmerald internally manages signatures and data validations that are unique to Esmerald.
+The reasoning behind it its because Ravyn internally manages signatures and data validations that are unique to Ravyn.

 ### is_type